 One of our fundamental philosophies has been to align our interests and the interests of our people with those of our fund investors.
-Since our inception, our investment professionals, senior advisors and other executives have invested or committed to invest approximately \$1.5 billion of their personal capital in or alongside our funds.
-In structuring this offering, we have sought to achieve the same alignment of interests between our unitholders and our people through their significant and long-term ownership of our equity.
+Since our inception, our investment professionals, senior advisors and other executives have invested or committed to invest more than \$1.5 billion of their personal capital in or alongside our funds.
 Our principals will not receive any of the proceeds from this offering and will collectively own more than % of the equity in our business immediately following this offering.
-To promote long-term alignment of interests, the equity directly or indirectly held by our principals and employees will be subject to significant forfeiture and transfer restrictions that require such persons to remain actively employed by us in order to realize the full value of their equity interests.
+To promote long-term alignment of interests, the equity directly or indirectly held by our principals and employees will be subject to significant forfeiture and transfer restrictions.